Melanie-J-Baker/wheres-wally/README.md

-# Where's Wally Project (part of the Odin Project curriculum) - Frontend (also see backend repo at: github.com/Melanie-J-Baker/wheres-wally-api)
+# Where's Wally Project (part of the Odin Project curriculum) - Frontend

+(Also see backend repository at: github.com/Melanie-J-Baker/wheres-wally-api)

 Built using React (fetching from an Express and MongoDB backend).